Tandoori Chai (Kulhad Chai)

 - Keep the hot mug in a deep pot and pour the strained tea into the hot mug.

-- The chai will froth vigorously like a volcano and pour out into the pot.
+- The chai will froth vigorously like a volcano and pour into the pot.
+It will get infused with earthy flavor from the clay mug during this process.

 - Once the frothing has subsided, pour the hot smoky tea into a fresh teacup or a clay mug and serve immediately.